 The following is a list of Panel members:

-Allen Rencurrel has been a vessel owner and captain in the surf clam dredge fishery since 1992.
+Allen Rencurrel - Vessel Owner & Captain, has been fishing for over 35 years in the surf clams, ocean quahog, bay quahog and scallop industry here in Massachusetts.
 His three fishing vessels fish both state and federal waters out of Hyannis.
 He has also dredged for ocean quahogs in Nantucket Sound.
 Allen operates a surf clam processing plant in New Bedford, Nantucket Sound Seafood, LLC., which caters to Cape Cod, Boston, and local areas.

 Mike Trupiano - Retail & Wholesale Dealer, has been involved in the local and international fresh and frozen seafood business for 30 years.
 Mike has worked for Ipswich Shellfish Company for most of those years.
 He currently holds the position of General Manager of the Ipswich, MA facility, and has held the position since 2002.
 Mike’s main responsibility is to oversee day-to-day operations which include production, procurement, sales, and administration.
 Ipswich Shellfish Company is an 86 year old company with diverse markets; distributing over 500 fresh and frozen products locally as well as internationally.